Brazil's Fred suffers ankle injury

-Brazil have confirmed Fred may require a scan on an ankle injury sustained in training.
+Brazil confirmed Fred may require a scan on an ankle injury sustained in training.

 The midfielder is set to join Manchester United after the Premier League club agreed a deal with Shakhtar Donetsk.

-But Fred's place at the World Cup could be in doubt after he went down hurt during Thursday's session.
+But Fred's place at the World Cup could be in doubt after he went down hurt during Friday's (AEST) session.

-Brazil team doctor Rodrigo Lasmar said Fred will be monitored, with Tite's men set to play Austria on Sunday in their final friendly before Russia 2018.
+Brazil team doctor Rodrigo Lasmar said Fred will be monitored, with Tite's men set to play Austria in their final friendly before Russia 2018.

 "But at the moment it is too early to say anything about him."